SchiefLab/G001_IGHV1_2_Alleles/README.md

 Email: schief@scripps.edu <br>

 # Code overview
-Note, the provided code accesses public datasets.
-As a result, running the code will not exactly reproduce the results in deCamp et. al.  The differences are minor and do not impact interpretation of the results.
+Note, the provided code accesses a public dataset (Leggat et. al., Science 2022).
+The analyses in deCamp et. al. were run before the public dataset was available.
+The values are identical between datasets for 95% (293 out of 307) samples where "Percent of IgG memory B cells detected as VRC01−class" is defined.
+Of the 14 samples where the values differ, all but two differ by less than 2-fold.
+As a result, the analyses presented in deCamp et. al. have minor differences compared to the results generated on the finalized dataset.
+Furthermore, these differences do not impact the interpretation of the results presented in deCamp et. al.

 The "code" folder contains IGHV1_2_G001_Allele_Manuscript.Rmd:
 Generates analyses, figures, and tables.